ab12gu/technical-notes/docs/misc/animals/dog-sitting.md

 - She doesn't like her paws being touched
     - so unable to do shake
+    - cleaning her paws will allso be rough tbh
 - When saying a command, i say `Kiran` first to get her attention
     - like i say `Kiran sit` to tell her to sit
 - She knows `sit` and `down` (meaning lay down)